 Lengishu is open all year round.
 Borana Conservancy has warm days and cool nights with daytime temperatures between 24-28°C. Warm clothing is recommended for early mornings and evenings.
 Weather patterns are increasingly hard to predict, however the rains are expected twice a year: November through December and late March to the end of May.
 These generally comprise of clear days punctuated by short heavy rain storms.

 By Air: Daily scheduled Safarilink and Airkenya flights from Nairobi Wilson Airport to neighbouring Lewa Downs (1-hour drive from Lengishu).
-Borana Conservancy has an airstrip at Borana for charter flights a 20-minute stunning game drive from Lengishu.
+Borana Conservancy has an airstrip for charter flights a 20-minute stunning game drive from Lengishu.

 Borana Conservancy is free from the malarial mosquito.

 All staff and guides speak English and Kiswahili.

 Children under 5 years are free of charge.
 Children’s rates apply from 5-16 years old.
 Borana Conservancy has much to offer children of all ages: swimming in the pool or waterfall; exploring the river; horse riding and watching big game from the safety of the Land Rovers.
 The kitchen is happy to cater to the gentler palettes and earlier hours that often suit younger guests.
 For those who need to be in bed before their parents, a listening service is always on hand.

 Conservation Fees for Borana Conservancy are included in your accommodation rate.

 By personal cheque or cash.
 Visa and MasterCard are accepted.

 Full-board accommodation, house wines, beers and soft drinks, local airstrip transfers, laundry, activities as above.